Skip to main content

 Public (Subsidized)

-Months to years (BC average: 290+ days for LTC)
+Months to years (BC average: 287 days for a publicly funded bed)

 Private Pay